Bulimia is a common eating disorder that can quickly take happy, healthy young people and put their lives at risk.

 Teen Girls and Boys with Eating Disorders

-Of the teenagers diagnosed with bulimia, 90 percent are girls and young women.
-According to Current Opinion in Psychology.
+Of the teenagers diagnosed with bulimia, 90 percent are girls and young women according to Current Opinion in Psychology.
 The journal reported that since the 1970s, diagnoses of bulimia have been rising in number.
 In the year 2000, new diagnoses were pinpointed at 6.6 per 100,000.

 The bad news is that teen bulimia treatment is difficult to diagnose.
-Furthermore, many living with the disorder have a normal body weight and the signs of bullimia are not always recognizable.
+Furthermore, many living with the disorder have a normal body weight and the signs of bulimia are not always recognizable.
 Some good news is that Clinical Evidence Online reports that 10 years after the diagnosis, about 50 percent of patients will make a full recovery.
-33 percent will make a partial recovery, leaving only 10 to 20 percent still experiencing issues with the disorder.
+Meanwhile, 33 percent will make a partial recovery, leaving only 10 to 20 percent still experiencing issues with the disorder.

 You Are Not Alone, Ever